Guide to finding patents, based on the collections of the State Library of Victoria

 The concept was rejected by the US Navy, but after the war the patent was rediscovered and the technology was used in communications technology during the Cuban Missile Crisis of 1962.
 It is used in wireless technology today.

 The patent is on the US patents website under the title Secret Communication System.
-Hedy LaMarr registered the patent under her real name Hedy Kiesler Markey with her colleague Geoge Antheil.
+Hedy LaMarr registered the patent under the name Hedy Kiesler Markey with her colleague Geoge Antheil.

-Her daughter wrote a blog about Hedy LaMarr on the web page A Movie Star, Some Player Pianos, and Torpedoes
+There is information about the invention in a blog LaMarr's daughter wrote: A Movie Star, Some Player Pianos, and Torpedoes

-1790 to 1975 - searchable only by Issue Date, Patent Number, and Current US Classification
+1790 to 1975 - Images of patent applications with specifications and diagrams.
+Searchable only by Issue Date, Patent Number, and Current US Classification

-pat2pdf.org - Search by US patent number and display full text of all US patents
+Search by US patent number.
+It displays the full text and diagrams of all US patents.

 Date and Number table of US patents